Willow Rosenberg: Cultural impact

 When viewers realized that Willow was falling in love with Tara, Whedon remembered that some threatened to boycott the show, complaining "You made Willow a fag", to which he responded, "Bye.
 We'll miss you a whole lot."
 However, he also said, "For every (negative) post, there's somebody saying, 'You made my life a lot easier because I now have someone I can relate to on screen'."
 Gay characters had been portrayed before on television, and at the time the popular sitcom Will & Grace was on the air.
 Lesbian-themed HBO special If These Walls Could Talk 2 won an Emmy.
 Twenty-three television shows depicted a gay character of some kind in 2000.
 However, these other characters were mostly desexualized, none were partnered or shown consistently affectionate towards the same person.
 Willow and Tara's relationship became the first long-term lesbian relationship on U.S. television.
 Jane magazine hailed Willow and Tara as a bold representation of gay relationship, remarking that "they hold hands, slow-dance and lay in bed at night.
 You won't find that kind of normalcy on Will and Grace."
 Despite Whedon's intentions of not making Buffy about overcoming issues, he said Willow's exploration of her sexuality "turned out to be one of the most important things we've done on the show".

 Although the show's writers and producers received a minimal negative reaction from Willow choosing Tara over Oz, the response from viewers and critics alike was overwhelming towards Whedon for killing Tara, accusing him of homophobia.
 Particularly because Tara's death came at a point where Willow and Tara had reconciled and were shown following an apparent sexual encounter, the writers were criticized for representing the consequences of lesbian sex as punishable by death.
 Series writer and producer Marti Noxon—whose mother fell in love with another woman when Noxon was 13 years old—was unable to read some of the mail the writing team received because it was so upsetting.
 To her, the pain expressed in viewers' letters was a logical reaction to the lack of realistic lesbian role models on television.
+Willow's storyline in season 6 as Dark Willow, inspired by "The Dark Phoenix Saga", became quite popular within the genre.
+The character Josie Saltzman from the show Legacies has been accused of copying the Dark Willow.
+Screen Rant also wrote an article talking about how Riverdales Betty Cooper did the same storyline as Dark Willow for Dark Betty.